Master of Arts

 Graduation Requirement

-• Must passed all modules.
+• Must pass all modules.

-• Must achieve an overall attendance of 90% (International Student) and 75% (Local Student).
+• Must achieve an overall attendance of 90% (International Student) and 75% (Local Student)

 Career Opportunities